Finite element methods for electroneutral multicomponent electrolyte flows: Temporal discretization

 \textit{Case (ii): The partial molar volumes depend on $\bm{x}_{\nu}$ but not $p$.} If the partial molar volumes are non-constant (which happens only if they depend on $p$ or $\bm{x}_{\nu}$), then the conditions in \cref{eq:moles_conserved} are generally independent.
 One must then consider whether they can all be satisfied simultaneously.
 If the partial molar volumes $\bm{V}_{\nu}$ depend on $\bm{x}_{\nu}$ only, then the set of admissible concentrations $\bm{c}_{\nu}$ is parametrized by $\bm{x}_{\nu}$.
 Since only $n-2$ entries of $\bm{x}_{\nu}$ are independent, it does not seem reasonable to expect that all $n-1$ conditions in \cref{eq:moles_conserved} can be satisfied simultaneously, and we hypothesize that in this case the model problem \cref{eq:final_ensosm} may not be well-posed.
 We give an explicit example of how this case can produce an ill-posed model in \cref{sec:problematic_model}.

 Challengingly, in real electrolytes the partial molar volumes can vary appreciably with composition but negligibly with pressure \cite{newman2021electrochemical,wang2021potentiometric,wang2020shifting}.
-To overcome the challenge of an ill-posed model one can explicitly include pressure-dependence in $\bm{V}_{\nu}$.
+To overcome the challenge of an ill-posed model one can explicitly include pressure dependence in $\bm{V}_{\nu}$.
 However, if this dependence is too small, then to satisfy all $n-1$ conditions in \cref{eq:moles_conserved} the pressure may be forced to grow unphysically large.
 We hypothesize that this challenge could be overcome by allowing the volume of $\Omega$ to vary in time (i.e.~the total volume the electrolyte occupies may vary).
 However, attempting this lies outside the scope of the present work, since it would (very challengingly) require both extending the model and numerically solving a moving boundary problem.
-A simpler fix may be to use BCs that do not satisfy \cref{eq:confined_assumption} and instead allow some electrolyte to ``leak'' from $\Omega$.
+A simpler fix may be to use BCs that do not satisfy \cref{eq:confined_assumption} and instead allow electrolyte to ``leak'' into or out of $\Omega$.

 \textit{Case (iii): The partial molar volumes depend on both $p$ and $\bm{x}_{\nu}$.} As alluded to case (ii), if $\bm{V}_{\nu}$ depends on both $p$ and $\bm{x}_{\nu}$, then the set of admissible concentrations $\bm{c}_{\nu}$ is parametrized by the $n-1$ independent quantities $(p, \bm{x}_{\nu})$.
 We therefore heuristically expect all $n-1$ conditions in \cref{eq:moles_conserved} to be satisfiable.
-In this case, only one additional constraint is needed (from taking $q_h = 1$ in \cref{eq:disc_transient_ensosm_mavg}), and we suggest to employ \cref{eq:mf_constraint}.
+In this case, only one additional constraint is needed (from taking $q_h = 1$ in \cref{eq:disc_transient_ensosm_mavg}), and we suggest employing \cref{eq:mf_constraint}.